p4535992/foundryvtt-hidden-entity-links/README.md

 - A little part of code is inspired from [farling42](https://github.com/farling42) and the module [fvtt-disguise-unreachable-links](https://github.com/farling42/fvtt-disguise-unreachable-links)

 - A little part of code is inspired from [kandashi](https://github.com/kandashi/) and the module [Hidden Soundtrack](https://github.com/kandashi/Hidden-Soundtracks)

+- A little part of code is inspired from [kandashi](https://github.com/kandashi/) and the module [Hidden Tables](https://github.com/kandashi/hidden-tables)